ionic-team/appflow-build/README.md

     upload-artifact: Android-Build.zip
 ```

+> For the action to work you will need to [connect your Appflow app to GitHub](https://ionicframework.com/docs/appflow/quickstart/github) in the Appflow dashboard.

 The action can build iOS & Android binaries for Capacitor & Cordova apps using Appflow from any type of runner.
 You can easily use the [Appflow Dashboard](https://dashboard.ionicframework.com) to setup your application and use this
 action to run you builds & upload them as artifacts to GitHub.